alexsmarra/simple_list_c/README.md

 # Simple List Project in C

-This is a basic C program that simulates list operations like:
+This is a basic C program that simulates operations on a **static unordered list**, including:

 - Printing a list
 - Inserting elements at the start and end